Jstanion/Mr-Movie/README.md

     Provides a visually striking image displayed at top of page, as well as navigates user to a fun random movie generated page.

     Image Carousel:
-    This feature increases user engagement through the popcorn visuals and help to drive conversions, making it an important part of the user interface.
+    This feature increases user engagement through the popcorn visuals and alpahbetized genre selection.
+Helping to drive conversions, making it an important part of the user interface.

 ## Techincal Features